quantumghent/quantumghent.github.io/_thesistopics/2025/ANaravan1.md

 #### Goal

 The goals of these thesis is to address the points raised above and can depend on the interest of the student.
 We will start with replicating some of the existing results from fermionic tensor-based RG (TRG) studies, thereby translating the Grassmann number formalism to super vector spaces.
-We have developed an open-source Julia software package to perform Tensor network renormalisation (TNR) simulations called TNRkit, a part of this project can also be to further develop this software library by adding new TNR schemes.
-Next, we will look at the different strategies to discretise the Fermionic and gauge degres of freedom to efficiently represent the lattice partition function as a Tensor Network and study different LGTs using the available TNR schemes.
+We have developed an open-source Julia software package to perform Tensor Network Renormalisation (TNR) simulations called TNRKit.jl.
+A part of this project can also be to further develop this software library by adding novel TNR schemes.
+Next, we will look at the different strategies to discretise the fermionic and gauge degres of freedom to efficiently represent the lattice partition function as a tensor network and study different LGTs using the available TNR schemes.
 Finally, if time permits, we will implement and investigate algorithms to measure observables and study the critical spectra of different models.

 \[1\] Kadanoff, L. P. (1966).
 Scaling laws for Ising models near T c.
 Physics Physique Fizika, 2(6), 263.